 Lowest CPR “HCP” Training Prices in Regina

-Regina First Aid is committed to supplying the top quality classes and at the most reasonable costs.
-Customer satisfaction and a high quality training environment are high priorities with this particular business.
-Enrol in CPR “HCP” and AED education or re-certifications from a area close to you through Regina First Aid.
+Regina First Aid is committed to supplying top-quality classes at the most reasonable costs.
+Customer satisfaction and a high-quality training environment are high priorities with this particular business.
+Enroll in CPR “HCP” and AED education or re-certifications from an area close to you through Regina First Aid.

 First Aid Tips – Types of Burns

-Individuals enrolled in Red Cross training programs will learn to recognize and manage four common types of burns.
+Individuals enrolled in workplace-approved training programs will learn to recognize and manage four common types of burns.

 1. Heat Burns (also known as thermal burns)

 Heat burns are the most common type of burn.
-These are burns that come from heat sources such as a hot pot, candle or fire.
-Heat burns can also be caused via friction.
+These are burns that come from heat sources such as a hot pot, candle, or fire.
+Heat burns can also be caused by friction.

 2. Chemical Burns

-Chemical are often serious because of the range of chemicals and possible reactions that can occur.
+Chemicals are often serious because of the range of chemicals and possible reactions that can occur.
 Chemical burns are likely to continue to burn as long as the chemical remains on the skin.
 Common products that cause burns include acids, phosphorus, and alkalies.

 3. Electrical Burns

-Electrical burns are caused due to a contact with a electrical current.
-When electricity comes into contact with the human body it is transferred to heat which causes the burns.
+Electrical burns are caused due to contact with an electrical current.
+When electricity comes into contact with the human body it is transferred to heat which causes burns.
 Look for the most serious burns to occur at the entry and exit points of the current.
 These burns can be serious as a number of complications can also occur with large quantities of electricity.

 4. Radiation Burns

-Radiation burns are one of the most common burns as they are the burns caused with excessive exposure to the sun (sunburns).
+Radiation burns are one of the most common burns as they are burns caused by excessive exposure to the sun (sunburns).
 Other types of radiant energy, such as x-rays and radioactive material can also cause radiation burns.